 In Albania, byrek is typically filled with spinach and cheese or minced meat.
 This very typical breakfast is often drank with ayran, a salty yogurt drink.

-Byrek is very delicious, but to me it is a bit too oily for a breakfast food.
+Byrek is very delicious, but to me, it is a bit too oily for a portion of breakfast food.
 Still, it is perhaps the most popular breakfast I saw locals enjoying.

 I tried it with a friend one morning, and while I happily finished my bowl, not only did he finish his own bowl by scraping off the leftovers with his bread, he also did the same with mine.

 The soup reminds you of a stew your grandmother might make.
 The broth is thick and filling, and the fatty pieces of meat are perfectly tender.

 These bowls were served with chili flakes and garlic oil, which apparently isn’t typical, but I found them to be welcome additions.